2020 Campeonato Carioca: Knockout stage

-Home team was decided in a draw held on 6 July 2020, 10:00 at FERJ headquarters in Rio de Janeiro.
+The home team was decided in a draw held on 6 July 2020 at FERJ headquarters in Rio de Janeiro.

 Final stage

 Final

 Flamengo (winners of the Taça Guanabara) and Fluminense (winners of the Taça Rio) played the final on a home-and-away two-legged basis.
-As finalist with more points in the overall table, Flamengo earned the right to choose the order of the legs.
-Flamengo chose to be home team in the second leg.
+As the finalist with more points in the overall table, Flamengo earned the right to choose the order of the legs.
+Flamengo chose to be the home team in the second leg.